-The authors are not experts in land, legal, environmental, and permitting matters.
+The author is not an expert in land, legal, environmental, and permitting matters.
 This section is based on information provided to MDA by Allegiant.
-The authors presents this information to fulfill reporting requirements of NI 43-101 and express no opinion regarding the mineral tenure, legal or environmental status of the Eastside project.
+The author presents this information to fulfill reporting requirements of NI 43-101 and express no opinion regarding the mineral tenure, legal or environmental status of the Eastside project.